mdraminski/CytoMeth/README.md

 Input parameters:

-- verbose - prints additional info and commands on the screen
+- verbose - prints additional info and commands on the screen.
-- threads - defines number of threads used by tools.
+- threads - defines the number of threads used by tools.
 Most of the tools does not gain any processing speed for more than 10-12  threads.
 - memory - amount of memory dedicated to Java and other tools.
 If you see Java 'out of memory' error or any sudden stop of the program please increase the parameter.
 The minimum amount that is recommended for human genome analysis is 6GB.
-Plese use one of the following sufixes: 'M', 'G', 'T' (case sensitive: mega, giga, tera).
+Please use one of the following sufixes: 'M', 'G', 'T' (case sensitive: mega, giga, tera).
 - overwrite_results - if TRUE then all result files from the sample processed again will be overwritten.
-If FALSE CytoMeth will skip phases that related phase result file exists in apriopriate results_path.
+If FALSE CytoMeth will skip phases that related phase result file exists in appropriate results_path.
 - clean_tmp_files - if TRUE all useless temporary files will be removed after the processing of the sample.
-- remove_clipped_bam - whether to remove final clipped.bam file or not
+- remove_clipped_bam - whether to remove final clipped.bam file or not.
 - plot_format - set up plot format of report files.
 Available formats: 'pdf','png', 'eps', 'tiff', 'jpg'.
-- input_path - defines path to input fastq R1/R2 files, all samples existing in this directory will be processed in batch process.
+- input_path - defines path to input fastq R1/R2 files, all samples existing in this directory will be processed in a batch process.
 - results_path - the path to keep all temporary and result files.
 - anaconda_bin_path - path to conda and conda packages.
-This parameter is retrieved from 'conda.info' file and it is commented out by default.
-If you want to specify specific path to conda/bin directory uncommend it and define.
-This parameter overwrites the setting from 'conda.info' file.
+This parameter is retrieved from the 'conda.info' file and it is not used here by default.
+If you want to specify a given path to the conda/bin directory uncomment it and define.
+This parameter overrides the setting from the 'conda.info' file.
-- ref_data_path - defines path to the reference data
+- ref_data_path - defines path to the reference data.
-- ref_data_sequence_file - additional control sequence file (see Input files section) by default it is set on 'hg38_phage.fa'.
+- ref_data_sequence_file - additional control sequence file (see Input files section) by default it is set on 'hg38_NC_001416.fa'.
-- ref_data_intervals_file - panel file (see Input files section)  by default it is set on SeqCap_EPI_CpGiant_hg38_custom_liftOver_phage.bed'
+- ref_data_intervals_file - panel file (see Input files section)  by default it is set on SeqCap_EPI_CpGiant_hg38_custom_liftOver_NC_001416.bed'.
-- ref_control_sequence_name - name of control sequence (by default phage sequence)
+- ref_control_sequence_name - name of control sequence (by default phage sequence name NC_001416).
 - trimmomatic_MINLEN - MINLEN parameter of the trimmomatic tool.
 - sqtk_run - if TRUE initial sqtk sampling is processed.
 - sqtk_subset - size of the subset to select by the sqtk tool.
 - min_depth - the minimum coverage to call variants/methylomes
 - meth_tool - defines the tool for final calculation of beta values (Methratio or BS-Snper).
-BS-Snper tool also provides SNPs in additional vcf file.
-Notice that it is possible to run both tools to obtain results from both eg. meth_tool: ['methratio', 'bssnper'].
+BS-Snper tool also provides an additional vcf file with SNPs.
+It is possible to run both tools to obtain both results eg. meth_tool: ['methratio', 'bssnper'].
-- methratio_processing - determines if methratio process should be run gene by gene (better for big input samples) or all genes at once (faster for small input data samples).
-It is set on 'batchCHR' by default.
+- meth_processing - determines if reads mapper defined above should be run gene by gene sequentially (better for big input samples) or all genes at once (faster for small input data samples).
+This parameter is set on 'batchCHR' by default.

 ### File 'tools.conf.yml'
 The file '*tools.conf.yml*' contains CytoMeth tools parameters and it is located in tools directory.
 The settings in the file configure paths and names of all tools needed by CytoMeth processing default values are highly recommended.
 The file by default is defined as below: